Why My Christmas Letter is Late

 (Dorothy Rosby is the author of several humor books including Alexa’s a Spy and Other Things to

-, Humorous Essays on the Hazards of Our Time available in early 2020.
+Worry About, Humorous Essays on the Hazards of Our Time available in early 2020.
 Contact drosby@rushmore.com.)